Understanding Online Anxiety Treatment

 - Panic attacks are frequent or causing avoidance

-- You're relying on alcohol or substances to cope
+- You are relying on alcohol or substances to cope

 - Sleep is consistently disrupted